Maple-Pecan Pork Chops Recipe

 - 4 bone-in pork loin chops (3/4 inch thick and 8 ounces each)

 - 1/2 cup unsweetened apple juice

 - 1 cup pecan halves

-- 1. In a small bowl, combine the mustard, pepper and 2 teaspoons syrup.
+- 1. Mix mustard, pepper and 2 teaspoons syrup.
 Lightly drizzle over both sides of pork chops.

-- 2. In a large nonstick skillet, brown pork in butter over medium heat for 2-3 minutes on each side.
+- 2. In a large nonstick skillet, heat butter over medium heat.
+Brown pork chops 2-3 minutes per side.
 Add apple juice.
-Reduce heat; cover and simmer for 15-20 minutes or until a thermometer reads 160°.
+Reduce heat; simmer, covered until a thermometer reads 145°, 15-20 minutes.
 Remove chops and keep warm.

-Add pecans and remaining syrup to the skillet; cook and stir for 1-2 minutes or until blended.
+Add pecans and remaining syrup to skillet; cook and stir until blended, 1-2 minutes.
 Serve with pork chops.

 Freeze option: Cool pork chops.
 Prepare maple sauce but do not add pecans.
 Freeze chops and sauce in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through slowly in a covered skillet until a thermometer inserted in pork reads 165°, turning occasionally.
 Remove chops to a platter.
 Add pecans to sauce; serve as directed.
 Yield: 4 servings (1-1/4 cups sauce).

 Reviews for Maple-Pecan Pork Chops